mongodb-js/compass/scout-landing-page/README.md

-# scout-static
+# scout-landing-page

-A little metalsmith app for prototyping landing pages, project documentation, etc.
+A little metalsmith app for prototyping landing pages for Scout.

 ## Install